Travel in the Spiritual Worlds

 There are many other examples of false religious histories, false religious narratives, and dubious interpretations that sound appealing and motivate believers to adopt a fundamentalist perspective but often deny the power of symbols in the process.

-We see politicians claiming that mainstream journalism, truth, knowledge, and facts are the "enemy of the people", and by extension the enemy of good Christians.
+We see conservative politicians and media organizations with many evangelical supporters claiming that mainstream journalism, truth, knowledge, science, and facts are the "enemy of the people", and by extension the enemy of good Christians.
 In contrast, agreeable lies and half-truths expertly crafted by trusted "conservative" sources are the friends and supporters of religious people.
-However the book of Revelation is unrelenting when describing the fate of liars, and by extension those who comfortably and uncritically believe lies and spread those lies to others:But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death.
+However the book of Revelation (in an especially literal passage) is unrelenting when describing the fate of liars, and by extension those who comfortably and uncritically believe lies and spread those lies to others:But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death.
 (Rev 21:8).

 The same media corporations that spread lies and paranoia benefit by compromising the honesty of their consumers making them complicit and more dependent on the corporations to protect the tribe by reinforcing the lies.
 Lies and corporate and political power create a synergy.
 The media consumer gains self worth and the pride of supporting the in-group by sacrificing his or her honesty and integrity.
 The result is a divided and morally confused nation run by corporate entities using the capital they control and populace whose integrity they compromise.